migs2014/Database_Group_work/README.md

 objectives

-Allow analysis of customer purchasing trends, popular books, and revenue.
+1.Allow analysis of customer purchasing trends, popular books, and revenue.

-Enable efficient data storage and retrieval.
+2.Enable efficient data storage and retrieval.

-Improve operational workflows, like inventory management and shipping.
+3.Improve operational workflows, like inventory management and shipping.